moorepants/learn-multibody-dynamics/sympy.rst

    Larger expressions become increasingly computationally intensive to simplify and there is generally no need to do so in these materials.

-As mentioned earlier, SymPy represents expressions as graphs (trees).
-Symbolic expressions can also be represented as `directed acyclic graphs`_ that contain only one node for each unique expression (unlike SymPy's trees which may have repeated expressions in nodes).
-These unique expressions, or "common sub-expressions", can be found with the :external:py:func:`~sympy.simplify.cse_main.cse` function.
+As mentioned earlier, SymPy represents expressions as trees.
+Symbolic expressions can also be represented as `directed acyclic graphs`_ that contain only one node for each unique expression (unlike SymPy's trees which may have the same expression in more than one node).
+These unique expressions, or "common subexpressions", can be found with the :external:py:func:`~sympy.simplify.cse_main.cse` function.
 This function will provide a simpler form of the equations that minimizes the number of operations to compute the answer.